Eddie Watt: Baltimore Orioles

-In 1969, the Orioles won the American League pennant and were upset in the World Series by the New York Mets.
+In 1969, the Orioles won the American League pennant, after defeating the Minnesota Twins in the first American League Championship Series (ALCS), and were upset in the World Series by the New York Mets.
 Watt contributed to Baltimore's 109–53 regular season record with a career-high 16 saves and a career-low 1.65 earned run average in 71 innings.
+He was again the Orioles closer, appearing in a team high 56 games.
+He pitched two shoutout innings in Game 1 of the ALCS, retiring all six batters he faced.
+He appeared in two games in the 1969 World Series, giving up only one run in three innings; but was the losing pitcher in Game 5.